What is it all about?

 Can Australia begin FTA negotiations with UK?

-Prime Minister Turnbull and UK Prime Minister May have signalled interest in negotiating an Australia-UK FTA as soon as the UK is in a position to do so.
+Australia and the UK are committed to negotiating an Australia-UK FTA as soon as the UK is in a position to do so.

 What does Brexit mean for business?

-There will be no changes to the rules covering our trade and investment interests and people-to-people ties with the UK and EU while the UK remains within the EU.
-The Government is continuing to seek clarity from the UK Government on its expected approach to EU departure to better identify possible future implications for Australian businesses operating in the UK.
+There will be no changes to the rules covering our trade and investment interests and people-to-people ties with the UK and EU while the UK remains within the EU, or during the expected transition period.

 Are there any implications for Australians seeking to live and work in the UK?

-The UK Government has announced it plans to retake control over its immigration policy when it departs the EU.
+The UK Government has made clear its intention to retake control over its immigration policy when it departs the EU.

 Will dual nationals with Australian and British passports still be able to live and work in the EU?

-The UK Government has said that nothing will change in the short term for British passport-holders living, working, and travelling in the EU.
+Nothing will change in the short term for British passport-holders living, working, and travelling in the EU.
 This includes Anglo-Australian dual nationals.
-Whether this state of affairs will continue in the future will depend upon the terms of any exit agreement reached between the UK and the EU.
+Whether this state of affairs will continue in the future will depend upon the outcome of negotiations between the UK and the EU.

 Has the UK's decision to leave the EU impacted Australia-EU trade negotiations?